suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 - Fix area buff and area damage entities applies its effects to characters at wrong position.
 - Fix wrong aim position while `ShooterPlayerCharacterController -> turnForwardWhileDoingAction` is `false`.
 - Fix character not moving properly while the game has low framerate (tested with 5 fps).
+- Fix character not rotating properly while the game has low framerate (tested with 5 fps).
+- Fix wrong teleport

 ### Improvements
 - Add `leftHandWieldingWeaponAnimations` setting to `PlayableCharacterModel` use it to set animations while equip left-hand weapon.